praetorian-inc/praetorian-cli/README.md

 There are two common approaches to manage CLI access in SSO organizations:

-1. Sign up a service account using a password and a service email address, such as security.team+cli@acme.com.
-In the master account, invite security-team+cli@acme.com as a collaborator.
-All CLI users share the password for the service account.
+1. Sign up a service account for CLI access, e.g. security.team+cli@acme.com.
+In the master account, invite security-team+cli@acme.com as a collaborator. ℹ️ All CLI users share the keychain for the service account.
-2. Every CLI user additionally signs up using password-based authentication.
-In the master account, invite each CLI user as collaborator.
+2. Add each CLI user as a collaborator in the master account. ℹ️ Every CLI user signs up using password-based authentication.

 We recommend the first approach.